tjbencomo/ngs-pipeline/README.md

 ## Setup

-1. Create a new Github repository using this workflow as a template using the `Use this template` button at the top of this page.
+1. Create a new Github repository using this workflow as a template with the `Use this template` button at the top of this page.
 This will allow you to track any changes made to the analysis with `git`
 2. Clone the repository to the machine where you want to perform data analysis
 3. Create the `ngs-pipeline`